Interested in becoming an International Programs Student Ambassador?

 No, however we do encourage you to consider the UF International Center Study Abroad Peer Advisors (SAPA).

-The main role of IPSAs is to promote Heavener study abroad programs and exchanges.
-To do this effectively, you must have studied abroad on one of the business study abroad programs (UF in Beijing, UF in London, UF in Madrid, UF in Dublin, UF in Paris or UF in Rome) or one of the 30+ business exchanges.
+The main role of IPSAs is to promote Heavener International Programs and Warrington Exchange Programs.
+To do this effectively, you must have studied abroad on one of those programs.

 - I loved my study abroad, and I like the idea of sharing my experience with my peers.
 Is that the main idea o f the IPSA program?